satya2221/foundational-Csharp/C#Notes/4. Work with Variable/Array Method.md

-Array is a reference type in C# that has many helper method to perform the operation in array.
+[[dotNet Array]] is a reference type in C# that has many helper method to perform the operation in array.
 ## Sort & Reverse
 This is the simplest method that will sort an array. `Sort()` method is used for sorting array ascendingly while `Reverse()` is used for sorting array in descending manner.
 Here is the example of this 2 method in action
 ```C#